13th March, 2025

 The Health and Safety at Work etc. Act is an enabling act.
 It sets out the general health and safety duties that all businesses have to comply with in the UK.
 It enables further, more specific, health and safety regulations to be passed by law and enforced under it.

-The Health and Safety at Work etc. Act 1974 might sound olden day, but it's still very much relevant today.
-Written over 45 years ago, this piece of legislation applies to every business and covers all workers in the UK.
-Not only that, but it enables every other health and safety regulation to be introduced and enforced.
+The Health and Safety at Work etc. Act 1974 might sound like something from the olden days, but it's still very much relevant today.
+Although it was written over 50 years ago, this piece of legislation applies to every business and covers all workers in the UK.
+Not only does it still apply, it enables every other health and safety regulation to be introduced and enforced.
 It's a big deal.

-Not only does the Health and Safety at Work etc. Act 1974 (that's quite a mouthful, let's call it the HASWA going forward) cover employees, but also contractors, visitors, members of the public and anyone else who may be affected by the activities of your business.
+The Health and Safety at Work etc. Act 1974 (that's quite a mouthful, let's call it the HASWA going forward) covers employees, but also contractors, visitors, members of the public and anyone else who may be affected by the activities of your business.

-Now before we go into the key duties, it's important to remember that the HASWA applies to all workers and contains general duties.
+Before we go into the key duties, it's important to remember that the HASWA applies to all workers and workplaces.
 Because it needs to apply to various businesses with different activities, hazards and risk levels, it is, in its nature very general.
 It doesn't tell you how to handle specific risks.
-Other regulation introduced under the HASWA might do that, for example, the Control of Asbestos Regulations, or the Working at Height Regulations.
+Other regulations introduced under the HASWA might do that, for example, the Control of Asbestos Regulations, or the Working at Height Regulations.

 So what are these health and safety duties you must comply with at work?
 With 85 sections and 10 schedules, the HASWA is a fairly bulky item of law, and we're not going to cover it all here*.
-Let's look at some of the key duties the HASWA puts in place.
+Instead, we've picked out some of the most important parts to give you an overview of what you need to comply with the law.

 *If you do want to read the full act, here's the link -> Health and Safety at Work etc. Act 1974

-Under section 2 of the act is the duty for employers to ensure the health, safety and welfare of all employees.
+Under section 2 of the act is the duty of employers to ensure the health, safety and welfare of all employees.
+That means you need to look after your employees and protect them from harm at work.

 It shall be the duty of every employer to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all his employees.